 My current research-related activities and institutional affiliations:

-- member of the scholarly advisory committee (Wissenschaftlicher Beirat) of the Institute of Contemporary History Munich-Berlin
+- member of the scholarly advisory committee (Wissenschaftlicher Beirat) of the Institute for Contemporary History Munich-Berlin

 - member of the editorial advisory board of the Vierteljahreshefte für Zeitgeschichte